gukong/rabbitmq-node-client/README.md

 ```
 connectHost: 'amqp://localhost?heartbeat=60' // Message queue connection address

-configParams: {isDebugMode: true, prefetch: 100} // [optional] Message queue config params
+// [optional] Message queue config params
+configParams: Object

-configParams.isDebugMode: true, // [optional] default to false, if set to true will show all AMQP logs
+// [optional] default to false, if set to true will show all AMQP logs
+configParams.isDebugMode: Boolean,

-configParams.prefetch: 100, // [optional] default to 0 (no limit), This parameter limits the number of concurrent processing by the client in a unit of time.
+ // [optional] default to 0 (no limit), This parameter limits the number of concurrent processing by the client in a unit of time.
+configParams.prefetch: Number,
 ```

 *Note:*